CSR/SustainabilityCSR ・ Sustainability

 The risks evaluated were calculable carbon taxes, fossil fuel prices, and electricity prices for transition risks, and flood damage, storm surge damage, and business interruption for physical risks.

-Other factors such as fluctuations in raw material prices, increases in sales opportunities, and environmental investments are also anticipated, but are excluded due to the difficulty of estimation.
+Other factors such as fluctuations in raw material prices, increases in sales opportunities, and environmental investments are also anticipated, but are excluded from the assessment due to the difficulty of estimation.

 The reference materials and estimation methods used for the evaluation are shown in Table 4, and the parameters used in the estimation are provided in Table 5.